 In the context of the new National Housing and Homelessness Agreement (NHHA) how are the States and Territories responding to this new framework.
 This session presents a round-up of housing policy innovation from across the nation.

 As well as a secure financing model for affordable housing, what are the other conditions required to enable the sector to scale up to a thriving industry.
 This session will examine the strategies required for continued growth, including system regulation and private sector engagement.

 Friday 1 December (1.45pm)

 How do we create better housing choices for Indigenous Australians given many of the unique challenges such as remoteness of communities, culturally appropriate housing, overcrowding and the high rate of Indigenous homelessness?
-This session will examine different state and territory housing policies to provide better housing choice, and improve housing outcomes for Indigenous Australians.
+This session will examine different state and territory housing policies to provide better housing choice and improve housing outcomes for Indigenous Australians.

 Details to be announced soon.
 This session has been fully designed.
 Stay tuned for speaker announcements.

 The Federal Government is actively pursuing a cities agenda through the establishment of City Deals.
-What role can these City Deals play in creating affordable housing in our established and emerging cities, and how can local, state and federal governments collaborate to creative affordable and liveable cities?
+What role can these City Deals play in creating affordable housing in our established and emerging cities, and how can local, state and federal governments collaborate to create affordable and liveable cities?

 Thursday 30 November (1.30pm)

 Programs that promote community-wide collaboration and involvement can make a significant difference to helping people who are experiencing homelessness.
 This session features a series of presentations that consider whole of community responses to homelessness including culturally appropriate solutions for Indigenous people and community development programs that provide genuine choice for at risk young people.